cpsource/SpellingBeeSolver/README.md

   The word list came from english-words on Github and contains many words that are not accepted by Spelling Bee.

+  SpellingBee has a habbit of adding 'ed' to the ends of some words that are not in the dictionary.
+Consequently, sbs adds a 'd' or 'ed' appropriately so you can check those too.
+Lines where this is done, are marked with 'r(1)' or 'r(2)'.

+Coming Soon

+  As we supported 'ed', we will support 'ing' as well.

   The rest of the files here are only for playing around and are not documented.